Multilinear Common Component Analysis via Kronecker Product Representation: Estimation

-The solution of (\ref{eq:updating_problem}) is $R_k$ eigenvectors obtained by eigenvalue decomposition of $\mat{M}(\mat{V}_{s}^{(k)})$ as the parameters to be estimated are not included in the maximization problem.
-The iteratively updating the parameters monotonically improves the objective function and it allows the function to be maximized.
-For more details on this theory, it is described in Section \ref{sec:theory}.
-Our estimation procedure is constructed by these estimation steps.
-This is summarized as the Algorithm \ref{alg:algorithm_MCCA}.
+The solution of (\ref{eq:updating_problem}) consists of $R_k$ eigenvectors, corresponding to the $R_k$ largest eigenvalues, obtained by eigenvalue decomposition of $\mat{M}(\mat{V}_{s}^{(k)})$.
+By iteratively updating the parameters, the objective function $f_k (\mat{V}^{(k)})$ is monotonically increased, which allows it to be maximized.
+The monotonically increasing property will be discussed in Section \ref{sec:theory}.